We believe and teach

-– that Christ, when he called the apostles, instituted the Public Ministry that was to endure to the end of days;
+– that Christ, when He called the apostles, instituted the Public Ministry to endure to the end of days;

-– that God has given the Public Ministry to the whole Church (all Christians) in order that it should call and ordain qualified and honorable men as pastors whom on the behalf of the Church fulfill the Ministry;
+– that God has given the Public Ministry to the whole Church (all Christians) in order that it should call and ordain qualified and honourable men as pastors whom on the behalf of the Church fulfil the Ministry;

 – that the Church, which by God’s command calls and ordains ministers, has the utmost responsibility for how the ministry of the Church is performed;

-– that only in cases of emergency a not ordained Christian should administer the Holy Baptism, preach and absolve;
+– that only in cases of emergency a non-ordained Christian should administer the Holy Baptism, preach and absolve;

 – that the Public Ministry could be performed in different ways and is not necessarily bound to service in a certain congregation.

-The Ministry of Teaching the Gospel and administering the Sacraments is the highest and only essential office of the Church.
+The Ministry of teaching the Gospel and administering the Sacraments is the highest and only essential office of the Church.
 This office is not a free human arrangement – of which there are examples in the New Testament – but a divine institution.
-The special Ministry was established by Christ when he called his apostles and gave to them and to the whole Church the command to preach the Gospel, administer the Baptism and the Holy Supper and make use of the “the keys of the kingdom of heaven” (Matt.
-16:19), that is, to open the heaven for the repentant and close it to the unrepentant.
+The special Ministry was established by Christ when He called His apostles and gave to them and to the whole Church the command to preach the Gospel, administer Baptism and the Holy Supper and make use of the “the keys of the kingdom of heaven” (Matt.
+16:19), that is, to open heaven for the repentant and close it to the unrepentant.
 The means of grace and Ministry are always put together in the New Testament.
 The commission to the apostles to preach and administer the sacraments was a commission “to the end of the age” (Matt.
-20:28).
+28:20).
 Thus it was a Ministry that was going to continue also after their death.
 That is done in the office of the Public Ministry.
 In all the commandments of Christ to his apostles to preach and administer the sacraments we have the divine institution of the special Ministry.
-The Lutheran Confession says about this: “We have a sure doctrine, that the office of the ministry proceeds from the general call of the apostles” (Of the Power and Primacy of the Pope, Trigl. p.
+The Lutheran Confession says about this: “We have a sure doctrine, that the office of the ministry proceeds from the general call of the apostles” (Tr, Trigl. p.
 506, from the German text).

-We know that he main part of the activities of as well Jesus as the apostles was preaching and teaching.
+We know that the main part of the activities of Jesus as well as the apostles was preaching and teaching.
 In the same way is the Public Office always a preaching office.
 A pastor is Verbi Divini Minister, the servant of the divine Word.
-The most important task of a pastor, both in the public and in the individual pastoral cure of souls, is to proclaim Law and Gospel through which the Spirit of God brings about a true conversion with repentance of sins and faith in the remission of sins.
+The most important task of a pastor, both in the public and in the individual pastoral cure of souls, is to proclaim Law and Gospel through which the Spirit of God brings about a true conversion with repentance from sins and faith in the remission of sins.
 Even the sacraments require preaching and teaching.
 Otherwise they will soon become empty ceremonies.
 When a pastor faithfully preaches the Word of God and administers the sacraments according to the institution of Christ, he is to be looked upon as the representative of Christ according to the word: “He who hears you hears Me” (Luke 10:16).
-Our Lutheran confessions say about the incumbents of the Ministry: “When they offer the word of God, when they offer the Sacraments, they offer them in the stead and place of Christ” (Apology, VII.
-VIII).
+Our Lutheran confessions say about the incumbents of the Ministry: “When they offer the word of God, when they offer the Sacraments, they offer them in the stead and place of Christ” (Ap VII/VIII, Trigl. p.
+237).

 The Ministry belongs to the entire Church, all Christians, as the priesthood of believers according to 1 Pet.
 2:9: “But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him.”
 But this does not mean that everyone should perform the Ministry in public or on behalf of the Church.
 Only those who are called by the Church should do that.
 When the Church calls and ordains ministers, it is always Christ himself who calls and ordains them.
 The ordination act is normally the final and public confirmation of the call.
 The outward forms for the call and the ordination are not dogmatically prescribed in the Bible and may therefore vary.
 However, they should always express that the joint call of the Church is a divine call.